MarianFr/MedParse/README.md

 # Medical Report Processing System

-This system processes medical reports (specifically discharge letters) to extract and visualize patient data.
-It includes functionality for processing Word documents, extracting structured data, and presenting it through a web interface.
+This system processes medical reports (specifically discharge letters) to extract and analyze patient data, with a focus on tumor status analysis and patient demographics.
+It includes functionality for processing Word documents, extracting structured data, and generating comprehensive visualizations.

 ## Prerequisites